Congressman Beyer Wins Virginia's 8th Congressional District!

 Inaugurated on January 6, 2015, to his first term in the US House of Representatives, Don Beyer serves Virginia’s 8th congressional district in Northern Virginia.
+He won his 2020 congressional race by 76 percent.

 Before being elected to Congress, Don spent 40 years building a highly successful group of retail automobile dealerships, including nine franchises and five manufacturers.